This post may contain affiliate links.

 How many jelly rolls does it take to make a quilt?

-The number of jelly rolls you need to make a quilt depend on a few things:
+The number of jelly rolls you need to make a quilt depends on a few things:

 - the size of the quilt